patchstack/academy/src/content/docs/general/submitting-a-report.md

 - Details of the affected component
 - Details of the vulnerability
-- Details of the researcher
+- Details of the researcher (For first-timers)

 ## Submmiting a Report

+**Submitting your first report?**

-If you want to submit a report, go to [this page](https://patchstack.com/database/report).
+You need to go to [this page](https://patchstack.com/database/report).

+**Already submitted at least one valid report?**

+We have a researcher portal for those who've submitted at least one valid bug.
+You can access the portal [here](https://vdp.patchstack.com/researchers/login).

+1. Go to https://vdp.patchstack.com/researchers/login and enter your email
+2. Check your email for the login link
+3. Access the portal and click on New report

  Make sure to read the [Bug Bounty Guidelines & Rules](https://patchstack.com/articles/bug-bounty-guidelines-rules/) before submitting the report.

-:::tip[Don't be affraid to ask]
+:::tip[Don't be afraid to ask]
 In case you're having any doubts or questions, join our [Discord Community](https://discord.com/invite/patchstack-alliance-1024691600619745334) and create a support ticket.
 We'll try to answer it as soon as possible.
 :::